The truth behind scoring “cheap” international flights for ordinary families

 Try using a VPN (Virtual Private Network – a device that basically tells the internet which country you are logging in from).
 This way you can get quoted in the currency of your destination country and will be given access to the flight deals made exclusively for that country.

 So for example, frequently flying to/from Australia, a VPN would allow us to log in as though we’re already in Australia.
 This way we are quoted return flights in AUD.
-It has frequently been cheaper for us to book a return ticket this way PLUS we get an extra side trip throw in to Europe at barely any added cost.
+It has frequently been cheaper for us to book a return ticket this way PLUS we get an extra side trip thrown in to Europe at barely any added cost.
 Nice right?

 DO check that the savings are worth the exchange rate difference!
 If you don’t have a credit card in the currency you are buying from you can be sure the bank is taking a few % healthy cut along the way